 Dr. Linares’ work has garnered him city, state and national respect.
 In 1998, the Black and Latino Legislative Caucus of the NYC Council elected then Council Member Linares as its Co-President.
 Dr. Linares was tapped in 1995 to serve in a national capacity as a member of the White House Initiative for Educational Excellence for Hispanic Americans.
 President William Clinton appointed him in 1999 as Chair of this Initiative.
 Dr. Linares served for six years as a board member of the National Council of La Raza.
 He was co-convener of Encuentro 2000 and Beyond, a national Latino leadership group.

 Dr. Linares received a Bachelor of Arts and Master’s of Science degree from City College and a Professional Diploma in Administration and Supervision from Fordham University.
-He recently achieved his Doctorate in Education from Teachers College, Columbia University.
-Dr. Linares is married to a public school principal, has two children, two granddaughters and two grandsons.
+He achieved his Doctorate in Education from Teachers College, Columbia University.
+He was recognized on City & State’s Higher Education Power 100 List in 2021, 2022, 2023 for his dedication to helping New York’s students on their path toward a higher education.
+Dr. Linares is married to a public-school principal, has two children, two granddaughters and two grandsons.
 His family has been critical to his accomplishments as a community activist, an elected and appointed government official and academic.